WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**
 Here we can see each base number  with active vehicles range and compare it.
-Base Number B02764 has most number of Active Vehicles.
+Base Number B02764 has the most number of Active Vehicles.

 **Deliverables 2:**  Violinplot to see  distribution and 5-summary stats of the data.